MoOx/phenomic/docs/content/docs/usage/styling.md

 ---
-title: How to style your app/website in Statinamic
+title: How to style your app/website in Phenomic
 incomplete: true
 ---